🔎 Try our FREE mortgage search engine

 How does inflation affect future Bank of Canada interest rate changes?

-January consumer price index, the measure for year-over-year inflation, came in at +2.9%, following December’s +3.4%, a result of the base-year effect since gasoline prices fell more every month in January 2023 than they did in January 2024.
-Excluding gasoline, the headline CPI slowed year over year, from 3.5% in December to 3.2% in January.
-Canadians continued to battle elevated shelter costs (+6.2%) and mortgage interest costs (+27.4%) in January and beyond, notably, mortgage interest rates have been and continue to apply the highest upward pressure on the CPI since December of 2022.
-The Central Bank sees tightening household discretionary spending as their most viable tool to halt consumer spending on goods and services and attain their 2% inflation target, the CPI dropped below the 3% mark as we predicted in our previous monthly report, we’re expecting further drops until the 2% mark is reached around May, after which the Bank of Canada will need to move quickly, the next slated CPI announcement will be on March 19th.
+February consumer price index, the measure for year over year inflation, came in at +2.8%, following January’s +2.9%.
+Excluding gasoline, the headline CPI slowed year over year, to 2.9% in February from 3.2% in January.
+Canadians continued to battle elevated shelter costs in February (+6.5%), with the largest contributor being mortgage interest costs (+26.3%), notably, mortgage interest rates has been and continues to apply the highest upward pressure on the CPI since December of 2022.
+The Central Bank sees tightening household discretionary spending as their most viable tool to halt consumer spending on goods and services and attain their 2% inflation target, the CPI dropped below the 3% mark as we predicted in our previous monthly report, we’re expecting further drops until the 2% mark is reached around May, after which the Bank of Canada may need to move quickly to avoid a deflationary scenario, the next slated CPI announcement will be on April 16th.

 What is CPI and how does it affect the Canada interest rate forecast?